lazyelement/Steganography-Program/README.md

 Now that all the dependencies have been installed.
 Run the program by going into the GUI directory of this project and running the "gui.py" file.
+If there is an error that states "there is no module named _overlapped" then go into the gui.py file and comment out the 6th line that says ```from asyncio.windows_events import ERROR_CONNECTION_ABORTED```

 Thank You